-- E.9.2.5 Forestry operations are encouraged to follow sound forest management practices and shall be set back from all shorelines an appropriate distance so that clearing and cutting operations do not impact the visual quality and character of the shoreline from the waterbody. on patented lands.
-Clear cutting shall be prohibited within 300 metres of any lake. - E.9.2.6 The establishment of new sand and gravel aggregate operations or the expansion of existing operations shall be subject to the policies of this Plan and the Aggregate Resources Act, and shall require an Amendment to the Zoning By-law. - E.9.2.7 New Quarry Operations shall require an Official Plan Amendment and shall be placed in the Mineral Aggregate Designation. - E.9.2.8 Extractive uses shall also be subject to Site Plan Control where matters are not addressed in the Aggregate Resources Act, its regulations, or the provisions of a licence of ARA Aggregate Resources Act site plan. - E.9.2.9 In reviewing Planning Act applications to permit new pits or quarries, or expansions to existing operations Council shall consider the following: - a) The natural heritage features and ecological functions on the site and in the area; - b) Nearby communities and residential uses; - c) Agricultural resources and activities; - d) The character of the area; - e) The quality and quantity of groundwater and surface - f) The cultural heritage resources in the area; - g) Significant geologic formations on the site and in the area;
+- E.9.2.5 Forestry operations are encouraged to follow sound forest management practices and shall be set back from all shorelines an appropriate distance so that clearing and cutting operations do not impact the visual quality and character of the shoreline from the waterbody.
+Clear cutting shall be prohibited within 300 metres of any lake. - E.9.2.6 The establishment of new sand and gravel aggregate operations or the expansion of existing operations shall be subject to the policies of this Plan and the Aggregate Resources Act, and shall require an Amendment to the Zoning By-law. - E.9.2.7 New Quarry Operations shall require an Official Plan Amendment and shall be placed in the Mineral Aggregate Designation. - E.9.2.8 Extractive uses shall also be subject to Site Plan Control where matters are not addressed in the Aggregate Resources Act, its regulations, or the provisions of a licence of ARA site plan. - E.9.2.9 In reviewing Planning Act applications to permit new pits or quarries, or expansions to existing operations Council shall consider the following: - a) the natural heritage features and ecological functions on the site and in the area; - b) nearby communities and residential uses; - c) agricultural resources and activities; - d) the character of the area; - e) the quality and quantity of groundwater and surface - f) the cultural heritage resources in the area; - g) significant geologic formations on the site and in the - h) area; - i) nearby wells used for drinking water purposes; - i) ground water recharge areas; - k) the effect of the increased truck traffic; - I) the suitability of the proposed haul routes; - m) the effect of the noise, odour, dust and vibration generated by the proposed use and the use of the haul route on adjacent land uses; and, - n) how the site can be progressively rehabilitated.